 - Airbrush cleaning brushes

 - Mask/filter (to be worn when airbrushing)

 This list isn't in anyway exhaustive but it is what I consider an essential list of equipment to begin down the road of trouble free airbrushing.
 I have not included the airbrush as again these vary significantly in price and quality.
 As far as compressor selection I would suggest buying from somewhere such as amazon (for online shopping) or alternatively a specialist airbrush supplier (there's lots of them).
 In my humble opinion; a brand name is not as important as the reviews for the compressor left by customers (why I suggested amazon).
 It should be oil free (less maintenance) and as quite as possible during its operation.
-This may not seem important but over a period of prolonged use, the quieter the airbrush, the longer you will retain your sanity while using it!
+This may not seem important but over a period of prolonged use, the quieter the compressor; the longer you will retain your sanity while using it!
 The compressor unit itself is cheaper without the pressure tank and if your budget will only stretch to this then not to worry as there are plenty of options out there to buy a pressure tank at a later date and fit it to the compressor.